 (x) 49 CFR 195.505(h) (Qualification Program) is revised to read as follows:

 "(h) Provide training to individuals performing covered tasks to ensure that the individuals have the knowledge and skills needed to perform the tasks, which is the operator qualification training.
-An operator shall document and carry out training programs that include, at a minimum:
+An operator shall have and follow a written training program for employees performing covered tasks,which training shall include, at a minimum:

-(1) Training for unqualified employees that are seeking to become qualified to perform covered tasks.

-(2) A reoccurring training cycle not to exceed three years for training that refreshes the knowledge and skills of individuals with experience who will continue to perform covered tasks.

-(3) Training for qualified employees regarding any significant change in the procedures for performing those covered tasks.

-(4) Training for qualified employees regarding:

-(A) different types of equipment; and

-(B) equipment variations or differences.

-(5) Additional training for individuals who fail initial qualification or qualified individuals who fail requalification in their areas of deficiency prior to reevaluation.
+(1) initial training;

+(2) re-qualification training; and

+(3) training on tools and equipment that will be utilized by the employee.

 The training shall ensure the individuals performing covered tasks have the necessary knowledge and skills to perform these tasks in a manner that ensures the safe operation of pipeline facilities; and”.

 (y) 49 CFR 195.575 (Which facilities must I electrically isolate?) is augmented to include an additional paragraph (f) to read as follows: